SummaryRead the full fact sheet

 Immunisation for hepatitis B

 Immunisation is the best protection against hepatitis B infection.
 A course of vaccination is recommended for all babies and people in high-risk groups.

 - Babies at birth – immunisation against hepatitis B alone as soon as possible after birth.

-- babies at two, four and six months – combination immunisation in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)
+- Babies at 2, 4 and 6 months – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine).

 - Premature babies at 12 months – premature babies born under 32 weeks gestation or under 2,000g birth weight receive a single booster dose.

-- children up to and including nine years of age
+- up to and including 9 years of age.

 In Victoria, free hepatitis B vaccine is provided for people who are at increased risk of infection, including:

 - Household contacts and sexual partners of people living with hepatitis B.